amateescu/search_api_solr/INSTALL.md

 Other options include adding basic HTTP authentication or renaming the solr/ directory to a random string of characters and using that as the path.

-For configuring indexes and searches you have to follow the documention of search_api.
+For configuring indexes and searches you have to follow the documentation of search_api.